stonepros/stone/mirroring/README.md

 You can then run the *mirror-ceph.sh* script and mirror all the contents.

-Mirror maintainers should sign up to the [Ceph-mirrors mailing list](https://lists.ceph.io/postorius/lists/ceph-mirrors.ceph.io/).
+Mirror maintainers should sign up to the [Stone-mirrors mailing list](https://lists.ceph.io/postorius/lists/ceph-mirrors.ceph.io/).

 ### Logs
-The project wants to analyze the downloads of Ceph a few times a year.
+The project wants to analyze the downloads of Stone a few times a year.
 From mirrors we expect that they store HTTP access logs for at least 6 months so they can be used for analysis.